jbcodeforce/person-manager/README.md

 ## Requirements

-* Present a list of persons active in a table format
+* Present a list of the active  persons in a table format, sortable by name
 * Present a button to enter meeting information like customer, purpose, attendees

 ## Running the application in dev mode